Jason Jaramillo: Pittsburgh Pirates

-On December 10, 2008, he was traded to the Pittsburgh Pirates for catcher Ronny Paulino.
-Jaramillo made the Pirates Opening Day roster as the backup catcher to Ryan Doumit.
+On December 10, 2008, Jaramillo was traded to the Pittsburgh Pirates in exchange for catcher Ronny Paulino.
+Jaramillo made the Pirates' Opening Day roster as the backup catcher to Ryan Doumit.
 Jaramillo made his Major League debut on April 16, 2009; he acquired his first hit in the fourth inning, off Houston Astros pitcher, Russ Ortiz.
 On April 21, Doumit went on the disabled list with a broken wrist, and Jaramillo became the starter, with Robinzon Díaz as his backup.
-He had a good April, hitting .345 with 3 RBI.
+He had a good April, hitting .345 with three RBI.
 He had a less solid May, and Díaz earned more starts in the month.
 He hit his first major league home run, on June 2 against the Mets off of Johan Santana, tying the game at 1.
 When Doumit returned on July 10, Jaramillo was kept, and Díaz was optioned.
 He played only 5 games in July, 7 games in August, and 10 in September to finish the season.
-In 63 games, he hit .252 with 3 HR and 26 RBI.
+In 63 games, he hit .252 with three home runs and 26 RBI.

 Jaramillo began 2010 as the backup catcher to Doumit.
-Jaramillo went 4–17 in April, 4–22 in May and 3–26 in June.
-On July 12, Jaramillo was demoted to Triple-A Indianapolis, and was replaced as backup catcher by Erik Kratz.
+Jaramillo went 4–for-17 in April, 4–for-22 in May and 3–for-26 in June.
+On July 12, Jaramillo was demoted to the Triple-A Indianapolis Indians, and was replaced as backup catcher by Erik Kratz.
 When Doumit went down with a concussion on July 22, Jaramillo was recalled to split time with Kratz.
 He played in 4 games with the Pirates before being optioned when Chris Snyder was acquired.
 Jaramillo was recalled on September 7 after Indianapolis's season had ended, and Kratz was designated for assignment, making Jaramillo the third catcher.
-In 33 games with the Pirates, he hit .149 with 1 HR and 6 RBI.
+In 33 games with the Pirates, he hit .149 with one home run and six RBI.

-Jaramillo made the 2011 Opening Day roster, but that was only because Snyder was on the disabled list to begin the season.
+Jaramillo made the 2011 Opening Day roster, due to Snyder being placed on the disabled list to begin the season.
 On April 14, Jaramillo was optioned to Indianapolis.
-On May 27, he suffered an arm injury, and after 7 rehab games with the GCL Pirates, he returned on July 20.
+On May 27, he suffered an arm injury, and after 7 rehab games with the rookie-level Gulf Coast League Pirates, he returned on July 20.
 On September 1, Jaramillo was recalled when the rosters expanded and was used mostly off the bench.
-In 23 games with Pittsburgh, he hit .326 (14-43) with 3 doubles and 6 RBI.
-On December 7, Jaramillo was designated for assignment, and he elected free agency 5 days later.
+In 23 games with Pittsburgh, he hit .326 (14-for-43) with three doubles and six RBI.
+On December 7, Jaramillo was designated for assignment, and he elected free agency five days later after being non-tendered by Pittsburgh.

-Chicago Cubs

-He signed as a minor league free agent with the Chicago Cubs on January 18, 2012.
-He was released by Chicago in March.